invited speakers / 特邀报告专家

 Biography: Assoc.
 Prof. A.Y.M.
 Atiquil Islam serves as the Director of the International Graduate Program in Educational Technology at East China Normal University.
 He is also a Guest Professor at the School of Teacher Education, Jiangsu University, and an Honorary Chair Professor at Shanghai Jian Qiao University.
 Dr. Islam earned a multidisciplinary PhD by integrating two faculties—Education and Computer Science & Information Technology—at the University of Malaya.
 With nearly 21 years of experience across academia, industry, and business, he has made significant contributions to his field.
 Notably, he developed and validated three influential models: the Technology Adoption and Gratification (TAG) Model, the Technology Satisfaction Model, and the Online Database Adoption and Satisfaction (ODAS) Model.
 An accomplished author, Dr. Islam has published nearly 100 papers in leading international journals and conferences.
 In the last two years, he authored two books published by the Taylor & Francis Group: The Technology Adoption and Gratification (TAG) Model and Its Application and Applying the Rasch Model and Structural Equation Modeling to Higher Education.
 In addition to his academic roles, Dr. Islam is an Editorial Board Member of the British Journal of Educational Technology, Executive Editor of the International Journal of Smart Technology and Learning, and Editor of Cogent Education.
 Dr. Islam is particularly enthusiastic about leveraging his expertise in areas such as Artificial Intelligence in education, STEM education, and the Metaverse to inspire students, enhance teaching and learning experiences, and drive cutting-edge research initiatives.

 Assoc.
-Prof. Liao Jian
+Prof. Jian Liao

 Southwest University, China